Norway train derails on north coast – DW – 10/24/2024

 Norway train derails on north coastOctober 24, 2024

-A passenger train running along Norway's northern coast carrying 50 to 70 people derailed on Thursday, killing one and injuring four others.
+A passenger train running along Norway's northern coast carrying some 55 people derailed on Thursday, killing one and injuring four others.

-"We are working on the derailment of a train," the Joint Rescue Coordination Center of Northern Norway said in a post on X, formerly Twitter, adding that 50 to 70 people were onboard and the "extent of the damage" was unclear.
+The Joint Rescue Coordination Center of Northern Norway announced the derailment, initially saying that the "extent of the damage" was unclear.

 Three helicopters were on their way to the scene of the derailment, the center added.